 - Membership cards will be issued to all members and must be produced at all Society functions.

-- Any Member losing his/her membership card shall notify the Membership Secretary immediately.
+- Any Member losing his/her membership card shall notify the Membership Secretary, if there is one, or any other officer immediately.

-- Change of address shall be notified to the Membership Secretary and not to any other officer.
+- Change of address shall be notified to the Membership Secretary, if there is one or to any other officer.

 - All ordinary Members whether Private or Corporate Members shall pay such subscriptions as the Executive Committee may from time to time determine, subject to prior notification and acceptance at a meeting, as provided for under clauses 9 and 10.